Badgers football looms — along with worries that it will further boost COVID-19

 As a result, four establishments that traditionally draw big crowds on game days — The Red Zone, Sconniebar, Jordan's Big 10 Pub and Lucky's 1313 — were initially deemed bars illegally operating as restaurants.
 Each posted announcements to their Facebook pages last week about having to temporarily close or alter operations to come into compliance with the county's current COVID-19 public health order.

-Dane County Emergency Order #9 considers bars to be establishments that draw less than 50% of revenue from food sales.
+Dane County Emergency Order #9 considers bars to be establishments that draw 51% or more of revenue from alcohol sales.
 They are not allowed to serve people indoors but can offer food for carryout.
 Restaurants are allowed to serve people indoors up to 25% of their official capacity.

-After Public Health's action last week, Sconniebar and Jordan's submitted sales information showing they qualified as restaurants, Public Health spokeswoman Sarah Mattes said Monday.
+After Public Health's action last week, Sconniebar, Lucky's and Jordan's submitted sales information showing they qualified as restaurants, Public Health spokeswoman Sarah Mattes said Tuesday.

 On Monday, mayors from 11 of the 14 cities with Big Ten college football teams, including Madison Mayor Satya Rhodes-Conway, sent a letter to the conference asking that it "work with local and county health officials in these communities to define a population positivity rate, where hosting a football game that would bring increased activity into the community is no longer safe to do."